One of the most asked questions I get is “What Cricut accessories do I need?”. If you’re just getting started with Cricut this is the post for you!

 Whether you’re a new Cricut owner or looking to buy one keep reading, even if you’ve had your machine for a while you may find something on this list you need to add to your craft room!

 Trying to decide what Cricut machine is right for you?
-Check out my post here.
+This post may help you choose.

 What Cricut Accessories Come with the Machine?

 First of all, what do you get in the package?
-It varies depending on the machine you buy so I have outlined those below.
+What’s included varies depending on the machine you buy, so I have outlined those below.
 This is what comes in a standard package if you just buy the machine.
 If you buy yours as part of a bundle deal, you will obviously receive more.

-- Cricut Explore Air 2: Cricut Explore Air Machine, Fine-Point Blade + Housing, Fine-Point Pen, Accessory Adapter, StandardGrip Mat 12″ x 12″
+- Cricut Explore Air 2: Cricut Explore Air 2 machine, Premium Fine-Point Blade + Housing, Fine Point Pen, Black, LightGrip Machine Mat 12 in x 12 in

 - Cricut Joy: Cricut Joy Machine, Joy Fine-Point Blade + Housing, Joy Fine-Point Pen, Joy StandardGrip Mat 4.5″ x 6.5″

-- Maker 3: Cricut Maker 3 machine, Rotary Blade + Drive Housing, Premium Fine-Point Blade + Housing, Fine-Point Pen
+- Cricut Maker: Cricut Maker machine, Premium Fine-Point Blade + Housing

-- Explore 3: Cricut Explore 3 machine, Fine-Point Blade + Housing, Fine-Point Pen
+- Cricut Maker 3: Cricut Maker 3 machine, Premium Fine-Point Blade + Housing

 What Cricut Accessories Should I Purchase to Get Started?

 So, now that you know what comes with your machine, what else will you need when starting out with your Cricut?
-Here is a rundown of my recommendations!
+Here are my top ten recommendations!

-You can actually watch me break down all of my Cricut accessory recommendations in the video below:
+You can also watch me break down all of my Cricut accessory recommendations in the video below:

 My number one must-have Cricut accessory is something to train you to use your Cricut machine.